virantha/pelican-svbhack/README.md

 - Google Authorship
 - Supports displaying a custom list of links with icons in the sidebar
 - Global keyword support
+- Seach bar
+- Hierarchical menu
+- Amazon links
+- JQuery Datatables integration for prettier tables

 ## Installing

+You're welcome to look at my source changes, but some of the stuff is hard-coded to my liking and not easily configurable for someone else's site.

-Clone the [repository](https://github.com/pR0Ps/pelican-svbhack), edit your `pelicanconf.py` and modify the `THEME` variable to point to the downloaded theme location.
+Clone the [repository](https://github.com/virantha/pelican-svbhack), edit your `pelicanconf.py` and modify the `THEME` variable to point to the downloaded theme location.

 ## pelicanconf.py